Group actions with commensurated subsets, wallings and cubings: Introduction

 \subsubsection{How to read this paper?}

-The long section \ref{comp} contains a synthesis of previous work, using, insofar as possible, a unified language.
-After a possible touchdown at the examples in Section \ref{claex}, the beginner is rather advised to start with Section \ref{comto} (where all groups can be assumed to be discrete in a first reading), which studies commensurating actions in general, and Section \ref{fwetc}, which uses the background of Section \ref{comto} to the study of Properties FW and PW.
-The material of Section \ref{comp} is only used in \S\ref{liin} to justify the equivalences stated in the introduction.
+After a possible touchdown at the examples in Section \ref{claex}, the reader will find basic notions in Section \ref{comp}.
+The study of commensurating actions is developed in Section \ref{comto} (where all groups can be assumed to be discrete in a first reading), and is specified to the study of Property FW and its cousins in Section \ref{fwetc}.
 Section \ref{s_ab} applies basic results on commensurating actions from Section \ref{comto} to the study of cardinal definite functions on abelian groups, with applications to properties FW and PW.
+Finally, Section \ref{medgr}, which only uses as a prerequisite the definitions of Section \ref{comp}, especially surveys previous work about median graphs; this survey is at this point is far from comprehensive, but includes important notions such as the Sageev graph associated to a commensurating action, and Gerasimov's theorem that any bounded action on a connected median graph has a finite orbit.

 {\em Warning.} A significant part of this paper consists of non-original results (see \S\ref{abt}); however the way they are stated here can differ from the classical (and divergent) points of view.
-A large part of the paper (Section \ref{comp}) is an attempt to a synthesis of these points of view.
+This paper is partly an attempt to a synthesis of these points of view (see Section \ref{comp}).